-The state of California defines misdemeanor crimes as a criminal offense that have a penalty of up to one year in the county jail.
+The state of California defines misdemeanor crimes as criminal offenses that have a penalty of up to one year in the county jail.
 There are also usually fines and probation.
 Misdemeanors are considered less serious than felony crimes, which carry more significant jail time and fines.
 Felonies are typically more major offenses, such as involving violence, drugs or gang activity.
 However, misdemeanors are still to be taken seriously, as nobody wants to spend any time in jail or have to pay a fine.
-You should still seek out a criminal defense attorney in San Jose California to help you with any misdemeanor criminal charges.
+You should still seek out a criminal defense attorney in California to help you with any misdemeanor criminal charges.

-The Law Offices Of Richard Wingerden provide the services of an experienced San Jose misdemeanor attorney.
+The Law Offices Of Richard Wingerden provides the services of an experienced San Jose misdemeanor attorney.
 Richard Wingerden has almost two decades of experience as a practicing attorney and in that time has developed strong trust-related relationships with judges, district attorneys, other attorneys, investigators and the community.
 If you have committed a misdemeanor, you have made a mistake, but “to err is human” as they say.
 You may have exercised poor judgment or let your emotions get the best of you in the heat of a moment.
 Now is the time to turn things around with the help of a Bay Area criminal defense attorney.
 You may also have been wrongly accused, which means you need a competent legal advocate to hear you out and examine the evidence to build your defense.

 What Are Some Examples Of Misdemeanors In California?